schematra/schematra/README.md

 (schematra-start development?: #t port: 8080 repl-port: 1234)
 ```

-This starts the web server in a background thread and opens an nREPL on port 1234.
-You can connect with your favorite Scheme editor or use `telnet localhost 1234` for a simple REPL session.
+This starts the web server in a background thread and opens an NREPL on port 1234.
+You can connect with your favorite Scheme editor or use `nc localhost 1234` for a simple REPL session.

+For a more elegant environment, you can use emacs `run-scheme` by running `C-u M-x run-scheme RET nc localhost 1234`.

 ## Route Parameters